mailanandkumarsingh/readbooks/README.md

-# Weather Web App
+# GoodReads App
-This app gets weather forecast information available in GreatBritain for the next five days.
+This app gets books matching the search string.

 This app has been developed using :